gh-mentor/PR/prompts.md

 show code examples of specific changes you recommended.

+show me how to change the private fields of the Company class to private setters and getters.

 @workspace Recommend a table design to match the employee class hierarchy in the 'PayrollLibrary' project folder.
 Use T-SQL to create the tables.
 Relationships should be one-to-one.

 @workspace describe how to use 'latex' to document the classes in the 'PR_WebApp'.